ddervs/ddervs.github.io/README.md

 -->
 ## Graphs

-Since I work a lot with graphs and talk about them a lot, let's define what a graph actually is.
+Since I work a lot with graphs and talk about them all the time, let's define what a graph actually is.
 Here's a picture of a graph:

 <center>
 <img src="assets/pdfs/graph.png" alt="Drawing" style="width:30%;"/>